lingpy/lpngram/README.md

 ('G', 'e', 'r', 'm', 'a', 'n', 'y'), ('I', 't', 'a', 'z', 'i', 'l', 'y')]
 ```

-Detailed usage is demonstrated in the tests suits.
+Detailed usage is demonstrated in the tests suite.
 Full documentation and examples will
 be provided in future versions.

 ## Community guidelines